Vediforce/GodMode-kill-notify/README.md

 1. Copy the provided Lua script into your server's `addons` or `lua` directory.

-2. Ensure that your server is configured to allow Lua scripting.

-3. Restart your Garry's Mod server to apply the changes.
+2. Restart your Garry's Mod server to apply the changes.